LordUnicorn31/Kujo-Studios/Docs/QAPlan.md

 - Post testing questions

 Second Part 30'(External tester not required, but useful to give more opinions to take into account):
-- Recopilation of all the information got
+- Review of all the information got
 - Team discussion
 - Task distribution